mjruhman/Final_Project_SoC/README.md

 This project implements a SoC on the Nexys4 DDR board to create an ultrasonic radar system.

 A hardware core (hc_sr04_core) was created to handle the timing required for the ultrasonic sensor trigger and echo pulse measurement.
+A testbench is included for confirmation that the core is working.

 PWM-based control to sweep the servo motor back and forth.